gnegrelli/identPy/README.md

 ## Installation

+Installation of identPy can be done by following the instructions below.

 ### Using pip

-Users can install identPy by downloading the project from its GitHub page and running:
+Users can install identPy by downloading the project from its GitHub page and running the following command on terminal.

 ```bash
 $ pip install <path/to/identPy>